History of Harringay (1750–1880): A period of change

-Over the 130 years covered by this article London’s phenomenal growth was to have a decisive and permanent effect on Harringay.
-In 1750 London’s population stood at 700,000.
-By 1801 it was close to a million and became Europe’s largest city; thirty years later this figure had climbed to nearly 1.7 million and it had become the world’s biggest city.
-In 1851, London's population had grown to nearly 2.5 million and in 1891 it stood at over 5.5 million.
+Over the span of only 130 years, London’s phenomenal growth was to have a decisive and permanent effect on Harringay.
+In 1750, London’s population stood at 700,000.
+By 1801, it was close to a million and became Europe’s largest city; thirty years later, this figure had climbed to nearly 1.7 million, and it had become the world’s biggest city.
+In 1851, London's population had grown to nearly 2.5 million, and in 1891 it stood at over 5.5 million.

 Harringay – 18th & 19th century leisure destination

-This break-neck growth created an ever-increasing pressure for release from a crowded city.
+This breakneck growth created an ever-increasing pressure for release from a crowded city.
 The earliest effects on Harringay were to be felt as the Southernmost part of the area became an immensely popular leisure destination for Londoners.

 Hornsey Wood House

-Shortly after 1750 Old Copt Hall evolved from a residence to a popular tea house and tavern.
-From the 1750s on it became a popular place for Londoners to escape from the smoke and grime of the city and relax in green and pleasant surroundings.
-In 1758 it was reported to be the most popular resort in the area An early nineteenth century writer described a peaceful retreat:
+Shortly after 1750, Old Copt Hall evolved from a residence to a popular tea house and tavern.
+From the 1750s onwards, it became a popular place for Londoners to escape from the smoke and grime of the city and relax in green and pleasant surroundings.
+In 1758, it was reported to be the most popular resort in the area.
+An early nineteenth-century writer described a peaceful retreat: